 Get a copy of the state law on adoption records from the state in which you were adopted.
 This information can be found online, at your local library, or from your member of Congress or local state representatives.

 Contact the agency that handled the adoption to see if they have any additional resources regarding your specific adoption or search.

-Utilize social media and social networking platforms to see if you are able to find your birth family members with the information you compiled.
-Use caution on the internet and double check your findings with a private detective on an hourly basis to ensure the person you located is actually who they say they are.
+Utilize social media and social networking platforms to see if you can find your birth family members with the information you compiled.
+Use caution on the internet and double-check your findings with a private detective on an hourly basis to ensure the person you located is actually who they say they are.

 What to Do Once I Find My Birth Parent?

 Once you have identified and found your birth parent, you may wonder “where do I go from here?”
 Recognizing and accepting the emotions you feel as normal and okay is the first step.
 You may be anxious, excited, apprehensive, or scared.
 All of these feelings are normal and again, you are not alone.

 It helps to decide what you will say before you contact your birth parent.
 You may want to choose the best course for you – whether it be by phone, social media, email, or letter.
 Most professionals agree that an unannounced visit may not be the best course of action, as your birth parent may react better with some time to react appropriately by digesting the information that they have been found by you.